 But behind closed doors, we do cry.
 We’re trained not to, yet we do.
 We cry for the lives we couldn’t save, for the families left behind, for the mistakes that linger.

-In the days following her death, I replayed every detail in my mind.
-I consulted with heart surgeons and studied cases of air bubbles during heart surgery.
+In the days following her death, I replayed every detail.
+I consulted heart surgeons, studied cases of air bubbles during surgery.
 Could we have done something differently?
 Was there a sign we missed?
 These questions lingered, casting shadows in quiet moments.

-Textbooks, case studies, and experienced cardiac surgeons all agreed: ‘Even with the best care, things like this can—and do—happen.
+Textbooks, case studies, experienced surgeons all agree: ‘Even with the best care, things like this can—and do—happen.
 But they are rare.’

 How do you cope with the weight of a life lost?
 That day, I cried because I thought of her daughters—two little girls waiting for a mother who would never come back.
 I cried because I couldn’t escape the feeling that I had failed her.
 I cried because I cared, and sometimes, caring is what breaks us.